Key takeaways

 Problem: Too many pings reduce attention.

-Fix: Tune thresholds, batch non critical alerts, customize by role.
+Fix: Tune thresholds, batch non critical alerts, and customize by role.

 Sales resistance